1024inc/engineering-blog/eng-paths/vp_of_engineering.md

 <tr><td markdown="1" style="font-weight:bold">

 - Owns accountability for metrics-based performance for the engineering org (eg. retention, acquisition, throughput, quality)
-- Collaborate with Product leadership to define strategy across multiple teams and helps define org-level measurable outcomes
+- Collaborates with Product leadership to define strategy across multiple teams and helps define org-level measurable outcomes
 - Can drive all internal and external communication
 - Collaborates with staff engineers to resolve cross-teams dependencies and orchestrate delivery
 - Drives engineering operations strategy